Yūsuf Balasaguni: Tomb of Yusuf Balasaguni

-The mausoleum of the poet in Tainap, Kashgar was erected in 1865, but it was destroyed in 1972 during the Cultural Revolution and a school was built in its place.
+The mausoleum of the poet in Tainap, Kashgar was erected in 1865 by Yakub Beg of Yettishar but it was destroyed in 1972 during the Cultural Revolution and a school was built in its place.
 After the death of Mao Zedong, the mausoleum was restored to its former location, and the school was transferred to another building.
 When restoring the mausoleum, several more unknown burials were discovered on its territory.
 The grave of Yusuf Balasaguni is decorated with inscriptions in Chinese, Arabic and Uyghur.